open-power/skiboot/doc/opal-spec.rst

 The version property is a textual representation of the OPAL version.
-For example, it may be "skiboot-4.1" or other versioning described in more detail in doc/versioning.txt
+For example, it may be "skiboot-4.1" or other versioning described in more detail in doc/versioning.rst

 OPAL log
 --------

-OPAL implementations SHOULD have an in memory log where informational and error messages are stored.
+OPAL implementation SHOULD have an in memory log where informational and error messages are stored.
 If present it MUST be human readable and text based.
 There is a separate facility (Platform Error Logs) for machine readable errors.